 It’s important to focus on enjoyable things that you can do, rather than ruminate about things that you cannot do.
 So why not think about hobbies that are actually achievable right now?
 But don’t load unnecessary pressure on yourself.
 13 [Professor Christian van Nieuwerburgh, Professor of Coaching and Positive Psychology, University of East London]

-Or how about volunteering for an organisation or cause that interests you, such as animal charities or organisations offering support?
+How about volunteering for an organisation or cause that interests you, such as animal charities or organisations offering support?

 Listen to music

 88% of people use music to help improve their mood and overall mental well-being.
 [Consumer research conducted by Spotify in partnership with the Campaign Against Living Miserably (CALM)]

 You can incorporate gratitude in your life by listing three things you are grateful for each day.
 You could just spend time thinking of this before you go to sleep, or you could keep a gratitude journal.
 13 [Dr Andreas Michaelides, Chief Psychology Officer at Noom]

 Limit your time following the news